Surrogate model: Goals

 The accuracy of the surrogate depends on the number and location of samples (expensive experiments or simulations) in the design space.
+A systematic data representation during training can improve model scalability, thereby reducing the need for expensive simulations.
 Various design of experiments (DOE) techniques cater to different sources of errors, in particular, errors due to noise in the data or errors due to an improper surrogate model.

 Types of surrogate models

 Popular surrogate modeling approaches are: polynomial response surfaces; kriging; more generalized Bayesian approaches; gradient-enhanced kriging (GEK); radial basis function; support vector machines; space mapping; artificial neural networks and Bayesian networks.
-Other methods recently explored include Fourier surrogate modeling and random forests.
+Other methods recently explored include Fourier surrogate modeling, random forests, convolutional neural networks, and generative adversarial networks.

 For some problems, the nature of the true function is not known a priori, and therefore it is not clear which surrogate model will be the most accurate one.
 In addition, there is no consensus on how to obtain the most reliable estimates of the accuracy of a given surrogate.
 Many other problems have known physics properties.
 In these cases, physics-based surrogates such as space-mapping based models are commonly used.